What Is AAC? A Parent-Friendly Introduction

 So, What Counts as AAC?

 AAC can be grouped in different ways.
-Some people use the terms no tech, low tech, and high tech.
-Others prefer person-based, paper-based, and power-based to reflect the communication methods people use and how they relate to them.
+Some people use the terms no-tech, low-tech, and high-tech.
+Others prefer person-based, paper-based, and power-based to reflect the communication methods people use and how they relate to them rather than focusing on technology.
 Both are valid ways to describe the different types of AAC.

 Here’s a simple breakdown: